tansen87/InsightSQL/README.md

 - [x] Allows to load local Excel, CSV and Parquet files
 - [x] Support exporting as csv or xlsx files
 - [x] Use Polars SQL for querying
+- [x] Concatenate CSV and Excel files
 - [x] Exports Excel to a csv file
+- [x] Count the rows of CSV files
 - [x] Exports csv to a xlsx file
+- [x] Rename the columns of a CSV
+- [x] Select, re-order, duplicate or drop columns

 ### 🍖How to use?